 The below table compares the options which can be found on the video play screen.

-MX Share or MX File Sharing is a subsidiary tool which allows you to transfer video files fastly with combined help of Bluetooth and WiFi.
+MX Share or MX File Sharing is a subsidiary tool which allows you to transfer video files fastly with the combined help of Bluetooth and WiFi.
 This powerful and quick sharing technique can also be found in many apps.
 The app only supports video files, and the receiver must have MX Player installed to complete the process.
 VLC does not offer sharing tools except the default sharing features.

 VLC uses the orange and white theme, while MX Player provides a blue and white combination theme.
 Blue looks more relaxed, but the orange is night friendly.
 MX Player also allows you to customise the look and the feel of the app to whichever colour you like.